Get Updates

 Eligibility Criteria

-• You must be an existing LPG consumer.
+1. You must be an active LPG consumer.

-• Your and your spouse's combined taxable income from the previous financial year should not be more than ₹10,00,000, as per the Income Tax Act, 1961.
+2. Your and your spouse's combined taxable income should not be more than ₹10,00,000 per annum, as per the Income Tax Act, 1961, in the previous financial year.

 How To Apply

-To join the PAHAL (DBTL) scheme, LPG consumers have two main options:
+To join the PAHAL scheme, you have two main options, depending on whether you have an Aadhaar number:

-1. Option I (Preferred): If you have an Aadhaar number, you need to provide it to your LPG distributor using Form 2 and to your bank using Form 1.
+1. Primary Option (With Aadhaar): If you have an Aadhaar number, you need to provide it to your LPG distributor using Form 2 and to your bank using Form 1.
+This is the most straightforward way to join.

-2. Option II (Alternative): If you do not have an Aadhaar number, you can either:
+2. Secondary Option (Without Aadhaar): If you don't have an Aadhaar number, you can choose one of the following:

-• Provide your bank details to the LPG distributor using Form 4.
+• Provide your bank account details to your LPG distributor using Form 4.

-• OR, give your 17-digit LPG ID to your bank using Form 3.
+• Provide your 17-digit LPG ID to your bank using Form 3.

 You can visit your LPG distributorship on any weekday during office hours to submit these forms.
-For your convenience, distributorships may also remain open on their weekly off days for receiving these forms until the end of the grace period.
+For your convenience, distributorships will also remain open on their weekly off days to exclusively accept these forms until the grace period ends.

 Documents Required

-• Form 3: A copy of a current refill slip showing your 17-digit LPG ID number.
+• Form 3: A copy of your current refill slip showing the 17-digit LPG ID number, to be submitted to your bank.

-• Form 4: A copy of the front page of your bank passbook and a cancelled cheque.
+• Form 4: A copy of the front page of your bank passbook and a canceled cheque, to be submitted to your LPG distributor.

 FAQ’s